API + MCP Guide

 | Reference check | TBD — contact support |

 Credits are prepaid.
-Get $20 free at hyperplexity.ai/account .
+Get $20 free at subindex.ai/account .

 Standard validation is used for most tables.
 Advanced validation is selected automatically when the table requires more sophisticated reasoning (e.g., scientific data, complex financial metrics, or cells with high ambiguity).